 - Figure 3.
-This chart reflects the average wait time for admission for competency restoration referrals only (including PRs). - Outcomes: During the reporting period, WSH had an increase in waits times while ESH had a decrease; a little more than four day average increase for WSH, and a little more than four day average decrease for ESH. - Drivers: The increases in wait times at WSH are attributed to a lack of capacity, coupled with prolonged through-put due to orders extending restoration times (ie. 90-day orders extended to 180-day orders for additional restoration treatment), and long waiting lists.
-Despite a slight decrease in referrals from Q3 (see Figure 12), WSH is unable to admit more patients because of its lack of capacity and restoration times for patients already admitted.
+This chart reflects the average wait time for admission for competency restoration referrals only (including PRs). - Outcomes: During the reporting period, both WSH and ESH had an increase in waits times; a little more than one day average increase for WSH and a little more than four day average increase for ESH. - Drivers: The increases in wait times at WSH and ESH are attributed to increased competency restoration referrals coupled with a lack of capacity, prolonged through-put due to orders extending restoration times (ie. 90-day orders extended to 180-day orders for additional restoration treatment), and long waiting lists.
+This quarter saw the most referrals made since tracking began (see Figure 14), and represents a 19% increase over Q3 2016 (see Figure 14).